weizheng1910/Learning-Notes/Webpack.md

 ## What is Webpack
 Webpack is a module bundler.
-It resolves code dependencies in the different files, by converting them into modules, and then executing them at the right time in the correct scope.
+It resolves dependencies between different files, by converting them into modules, and then executing them at the right time in the correct scope.

 ## Webpack and React

 Webpack can be used to organise React components by allowing each of them to be written in a different file, and be executed smoothly and seamlessly by bundling them together and loading them as a single file.

-##
+## How it works
+Webpack has a config file `webpack.config.js` which defines the following:
+* entry point
+* output
+* loaders
+* plugins

 ``` javascript
 var path = require('path');
 module.exports = {